GENI-NSF/geni-tools/README-omni.txt

 Full changes are listed in the CHANGES file.

 == Handling Omni Output ==
-In Omni versions prior to v1.3, some output went to STDOUT.
-Callers could redirect STDOUT ('>') to a file.
-In all cases where users would do that, Omni supports the '-o' option to have Omni save the output to one or more files for you.
+Omni supports the '-o' option to have Omni save the output of Omni to one or more files.
 See the [#RunningOmni documentation] for individual commands for details.

 Omni output is done through the python logging package, and prints to STDERR by default.
 Logging levels, format, and output